ioBroker/ioBroker.javascript/docs/de/blockly.md

 - nightEnd: night ends (morning astronomical twilight starts)
 - nauticalDawn: nautical dawn (morning nautical twilight starts)
 - dawn: dawn (morning nautical twilight ends, morning civil twilight starts)
-- nadir: nadir (darkest moment of the night, sun is in the lowest position)
+- nadir: nadir (the darkest moment of the night, sun is in the lowest position)

 **Note:** to use "astro"-function the "latitude" and "longitude" must be defined in javascript adapter settings.

-Additionally you can set the offset in minutes to astrological event, e.g. to fire the trigger 1 hour before down:
+Additionally, you can set the offset in minutes to astrological event, e.g. to fire the trigger 1 hour before down:

 ![Schedule](img/trigger_astro_1_en.png)